-The Off-Campus Student Services housing site (www.offcampushousing.uconn.edu) is a great resource for apartments, rentals, and rooms that are located around the university.
+The Off-Campus and Commuter Student Services housing site (www.offcampushousing.uconn.edu) is a great resource for apartments, rentals, and rooms that are located around the university.
 You should take into consideration factors such as type of housing, price range, roommates, and location.

 - Won’t I be separated from the University community if I live off-campus?

 You can still be involved in student activities on campus even if you do not live on-campus.
-Off-Campus Student Services also oversees the Off-Campus Community Leaders Program, which is a network of students who live off-campus and help build community amongst off-campus students.
+Off-Campus and Commuter Student Services also oversees the Off-Campus Community Leaders Program, which is a network of students who live off-campus and help build community amongst off-campus students.
 For more information on the Off-Campus Community Leaders you can visit the Student Staff Page or call us at (860)486-8006.

 - My research has ended at UConn in February, I would like to return home to ____, Can I walk away from my lease since I will not be here?

 Yes, and No. You cannot walk away from a lease, ever.
 It is a legally binding document and there are legal consequences for doing so.
 You can however speak with your property manager about possibly paying an “early termination fee” or finding someone to take over your lease for the remaining months you are not there.
 Be sure to have open communication with your property manager and your roommates if you have any, this way there will be no confusion if you do decide to return home early.